 There are three strategies that you can use to grow your HSA large enough to cover your retirement years.
 First, make the maximum allowable deposit to your HSA each year.
 Second, if your medical plan includes the option, invest your HSA in mutual funds instead of keeping your account entirely in an FDIC-insured savings account.
 And third, delay reimbursing yourself from your HSA account as long as possible to profit from its tax sheltered compounding interest.

-You can reimburse yourself for qualified medical expenses at any time, but you also have the option of leaving the money in your HSA so that it continues to grow tax free.
+You can reimburse yourself for qualified medical expenses at any time, but you also have the option of leaving the money in your HSA so that it continues to grow tax-free.
 You can save all your receipts in a shoe box for decades and then decide to withdrawal your reimbursements at any future date when you need the money.
 This allows the growth on these funds to continue to compound tax-free.

 Once you turn 65 and enroll in Medicare you can no longer fund your HSA.
 Medicare will pay for the majority of your health expenses during retirement.
 There are some expenses, however, that Medicare will not cover that your HSA can.
 In retirement, your HSA can cover proactive health screenings, unconventional treatments for terminal illnesses and nursing home expenses.
-Your HSA can even cover long term care expenses if you decide to self insure, or pay your long-term care insurance if you decide not to.
+Your HSA can even cover long-term care expenses if you decide to self insure, or pay your long-term care insurance if you decide not to.
 None of these expenses will be paid by Medicare.

 Maximizing your contributions to an HSA may secure your health care spending for life.
-Even if you end up not needing it, you can pay income tax and withdraw it without penalty after age 65 just like a traditional IRA.
+Even if you end up not needing it, you can pay income tax and withdraw it without a penalty after age 65 just like a traditional IRA.

 Photo on Unsplash